taylormcd/story-jekyll-theme/README.md

 ## Original README

-The following is the original README from the Story by HTML5 UP template.
+The following is the README from the original [Story by HTML5 UP template](https://html5up.net/story).

 ```
 Story by HTML5 UP